Residential

 Lifestyle Suitability

 The kind of lifestyle you lead defines the BHK configuration.
 For bachelors or couples, a 1 BHK apartment should be enough.
-But if there are more members in your family or often entertain guests, you may need a 2 BHK flat or 3 BHK apartment.
+But if there are more members in your family or you often entertain guests, you may need a 2 BHK flat or 3 BHK apartment.

 Long-term Investment

-But if you look at the micro markets of 1 RK or 1 BHK apartments, you might be able to get better rental yields, especially within metro areas like Mumbai, where space is a luxury.
+But if you look at the micro markets of 1 RK or 1 BHK apartments, you might be able to get better rental yields, especially within metro areas where space is a luxury.

 Resale and Rental Value

 When deciding the future sale of the property, large BHK apartments have a much wider market demand.
-A 2 BHK flat is easier to resale than a 1 RK and a 3 BHK can accommodate both families and single working professionals.
+A 2 BHK flat is easier to resell than a 1 RK and a 3 BHK can accommodate both families and single working professionals.

 7 Things to Consider Before Choosing the Right BHK Apartment Size